Robocall targets battleground states with falsehoods about mail-in voting

 “This is an unconscionable, indefensible, blatant attempt to lie to citizens about their right to vote,” Benson wrote in a statement.
 “The call preys on voters’ fear and mistrust of the criminal justice system — at a moment of historic reckoning and confrontation of systemic racism and the generational trauma that results — and twists it into a fabricated threat in order to discourage people from voting.”

 Benson previously faced off with President Trump when he threatened Michigan funding over her decision to send absentee ballot applications out of concern for the coronavirus pandemic depressing turnout.
-Trump has repeatedly questioned the accuracy of voting by mail, even though he applied for a 2020 absentee ballot in Florida.
+Trump has repeatedly questioned the security of voting by mail, even though he applied for a 2020 absentee ballot in Florida.

 Wohl rebutted that the call was racist and said he and Burkman are “no fan” of mail-in voting.